DavidArayaS/AI-Powered-Insights-Fraud-Detection-Hackathon/04-AI Chatbot/04-solution.md

 Get the xls files and save them locally in txt format or csv format and save them inside a subfolder.
 This folder can be uploaded to the parent container inside our storage account once the storage account creation steps are completed.

 **Reason to go with manual upload**: Since the Excel sheet we have created during the last process might have some different formatting it is always better to upload a folder of all the files saved in `.txt` format and upload directly to the storage account container in-order to save time.
-The reason for not to use `.xls` as source data or for data transformation is since the formatting is key and any change or problems in the file inside any columns will result in failure of recognizing the file.
+The reason for not to use `.xls` as source data or for data transformation is becuase the formatting is key and any change or problems in the file inside any columns will result in failure of recognizing the file.

 1. On the **Storage accounts** page, select **Create**.
 2. Fill in the required details.